December 11, 2024 | Mark Paradies

 All managers in charge of improvement programs need to network with industry leaders to learn new tricks and refine their improvement systems.
 Where can you find leaders across a variety of industries in one place?
 At the Global TapRooT® Summit.

 The Summit is famous for bringing improvement experts, industry leaders, and people who want to benchmark across industries together.
 When is the next Summit?
-May 2-6, 2022, In Knoxville, Tennessee, at Knoxville Convention Center.
+September 29 – October 3.
+Where?
+Knoxville, Tennessee, at the Knoxville Convention Center.

 Knoxville Convention Center